 The Hana Highway or Road to Hana is an experience that takes a few hours, but did you know it’s only 45 miles from Paia to Hana?

-18. Don’t litter, smoke on the beach, be disrespectful, etc.
+19. Don’t litter, smoke on the beach, be disrespectful, etc. in Hawaii

 Should I have to mention this?
 I will say it anyway.
 Smoking on the beach is illegal in Hawaii, so don’t do it.
 Also, make sure to pick up after yourself.
-Hawaii is a beautiful place, and everyone would like to keep it that way.
+Hawaii is beautiful, and everyone would like to keep it that way.

 You can check out my ten things to know before going to Hawaii post for more information.